laravel-modules-com/docs/v11/upgrade.md

 Please update your `config/modules.php` file the generator paths have been updated as well as using internal paths for commands.

-> Please not the new paths only affect new modules / generated files.
+> Please note the new paths only affect new modules / generated files.

 The easiest way is to delete the file and re-publish it: